bgrochal/GeneticEdgeDetector/README.md

   [Web](http://www.iasj.net/iasj?func=fulltext&aId=100469)).

 ## Requirements
-You need to have `python 3.4+` installed (tested on `3.5.2` version).
-If you want to install dependencies using the `requirements.txt`, you also need to have proper version of `pip` installed (tested on `8.1.2` and `9.0.1` versions for `python 3.5`).
+You need to have a `python 3.4+` distribution installed (tested on the `3.5.2` version).
+If you want to install dependencies defined in the `requirements.txt` file, you also need to have a proper version of `pip` installed (tested on `8.1.2` and `9.0.1` versions for the `python 3.5`).

 ## Installation and Commissioning
 Configuration files for both algorithms are included in the `resources/config` directory.
-First of all, please specify required values (i.a. paths of input and output files and algorithm's parameters) in the appropriate configuration file.
+First of all, please specify required values (i.a. paths of input and output files and algorithms' parameters) in the appropriate configuration file.
-Then open the command prompt in the main directory of the application and type:
+Then, open the command prompt in the main directory of the application and type:
 ```
 pip3 install -r requirements.txt
 python3 run.py